 From a performance and user experience perspective, I have these things in mind:

 One should think long and hard if it’s worth putting a video on their homepage in the first place.
 Or any page for that matter.
 Consider user experience.
 Consider how much value the video adds compared to a slick looking photo for example which would be lighter in size and may accomplish the same message or effect your trying to convey.

 Videos require higher than usual CPU and memory usage.
 They are encoded and compressed and when they play on your computer they will require some form of decoding.
 The right video codec is key if your not using a 3rd party like vimeo or youtube which already optimize this.

 Choose your video wisely, not all videos are equal in performance.
 Consider a video with millions of colors at high speed like a Formula-1 Racing video or a fireworks show lasting 30 seconds.
 They both will require large megabytes of data transfer and high cpu & memory usage to decode the fast frame rates and if the user’s mobile or desktop falters just a bit it could cause a very annoying user experience.
-On the other hand consider a black and white 8 second video seamlesly looping waves crashing on the beach.
-The later video is going to be super fast.
+On the other hand consider a black and white 8 second video seamlessly looping waves crashing on the beach.
+The latter video is going to be super fast.

-If your going to place images
+If your going to place videos or images

 Below the Foldconsider deferring the load (aka lazy load it).

 For mobile devices, consider possibly replacing the video with an image and require the user to click a play button or CTA to load the image instead.
 This gives control to the user to decide if they want your website to drain their monthly data bandwidth.

 If you do decide to place videos on any pages try to track their usage so you can optimize.
 For example Google Analytics provides event tracking so you can to log videos being playing, stopped and fast forwarded.
 This gives you insight into which videos are working and which are not towards your goals.